n7on/docker-internals/README.md

 > 4026532279 pid
 ```

 We could start a new shell with new `uts` namespace using `unshare` command, which is a command that is a wrapper of the `syscall` with same name.
 And it's used in order to un-share a process from `default namespaces`.
-So we could start bash using `unshare` (to un-share from `uts` namespace) and list it's `uts` namespace id:
+So we could start bash using `unshare` (to un-share from `uts` default namespace) and list it's new `uts` namespace id:

-> Note that `unshare` need root to create all types of namespaces, except `user`.
+> Note that `unshare` need root to create all types of namespaces except `user`.
 And this is also why Docker need root.

 ```bash
 sudo unshare --uts bash